 Every person requires privacy to conduct his/her own affairs and this also applies to caregivers.
 However, because of the nature of their responsibilities, family caregivers oftentimes find themselves without physical privacy and the freedom to exist in their own environment.
 This is particularly stressful where the living space is small or the live-in-elder has a condition such as Alzheimer's or dementia, which causes him/her to barge into private spaces due to loss of social appropriateness.
 Living with an extended family member in need of care can also disrupt your normal family routines.
 This invasion into your family privacy can alienate your spouse and kids leading to caregiver stress.

 Change in Lifestyle

-Almost always caregivers have to change their life styles to match those of the people they care for.
-This can be stressing because these caregivers have families of their own, which also need attention and support.
-Most of the times, family caregivers are torn between their care-giving responsibilities and coping with their own personal challenges brought about by the change in lifestyle.
+Almost always caregivers have to change their lifestyles to match those of the people they care for.
+This can be stressful because these caregivers have families of their own, which also need attention and support.
+Most of the time, family caregivers are torn between their caregiving responsibilities and coping with their own personal challenges brought about by the change in lifestyle.
 This drains their energy, affects their mood, and lowers their productivity.

 Difference in Opinion with Siblings

 Care-giving is a responsibility that requires the participation of almost every member of the family.
 However, because of family dynamics and differences in opinions, the full burden of care and support for a loved one falls squarely on one family member.
 This can be overwhelming as the caregiver may fail to have emotional outlets to vent and be free.
 These challenges, coupled with the fact that caregivers may not know what's coming next, may make them feel out of control.